Automations

 4. Fill the required field for the condition, such as the tag, custom field, sequence, status, operator, value, or lookback window.

-5. Click **Save** when you are adding the condition, or **Save Changes** when you are editing a condition that already exists.
+5. Click **Save** when you add the condition, or click **Save Changes** when you edit a condition that already exists.

 6. Add steps under the **Yes** path for subscribers who match the condition.